- What Is a C-Section Scar Infection?

 - Necrotising fasciitis – the infection begins to attack healthy body tissues.

 - Fascial rupture – the healthy body tissues are further exposed to the wound.

 - Dehiscence of the wound – the sutures and healed layers are reopened.

 - Wound evisceration – the worst case where the wound opens completely and the bowel begins to emerge out of it.

 C-section Infection Treatment

-- Keep a regular check on the wound to see if it is healing properly or if there is any seepage or leakage of fluid from the area.
+- Keep a regular check on the wound to see if it is healing properly or if there is any leakage of fluid from the area.